ValdemarOtte/AU-Project-Portfolio-optimization/README.md

 Furthermore for seening reflection upon the implementation done, the discussion of Python modules used and the design choives made, then see the report under the folder "report"

 Final score: 93.75 / 100

+### Feedback
+Code: 50/50
+Solid.
+Complete code, well structured, good use of modules, clear variable names, good documentation, PEP8 compliant.

+Visualization: 25/25
+Solid.
+Clear visualizations documenting the problem being solved and supporting the conclusions drawn.

+Report: 18.75/25
+Minor weaknesses: Overall good report but for some aspects the level of detail/precision could be higher